About this course

 Learning outcomes

-• Compare and contrast medical practice in Denmark, Germany, Poland, and the U.S. and better understand the challenges facing healthcare providers in each country
+• Compare and contrast medical practice in Denmark, Hungary, Austria, and the U.S. to better understand the challenges facing healthcare providers in each country

 • Describe and experience medical practice in a social, historical, and scientific context